Aksel68/AOMUSE-2020-project/README.md

 - [Json](https://docs.python.org/3/library/json.html)

 ### Before execute
-Before execute its neccesary to make a mariaDB data base empty.
+Before execute its neccesary to make an empty mariaDB database.
 You will need the name of the DB, username and password for the connection.

 To create the database you have to login first (you can do it as root):
 ```